xiaokai-wang/nginx_stream_upstream_check_module/README.md

 Status
 ======

-This module is still under active development.
+This module is still active development, can be used production environment.

 Synopsis
 ====